dfujiwara/dfujiwara.github.io/PITCHME.md

 Consumer -> Enterprise

-Solving interesting real world problems
+Solving interesting real world problems, mobile first!

 Right engineering team size and the stage of the company